-- The Venus-Sun distance Student's Guide.

-- Computer with Web Browser and Internet Connection.

-- Google Earth or similar program to look for coordinates.

-- Access to CESAR web tools.
+- The Venus-Sun distance Student's Guide. - Computer with Web Browser and Internet Connection. - Google Earth or similar program to look for coordinates.
+(Optional) - Access to CESAR web tools.

-- Paper and pen.

 Background

 Transits

 To understand how we are doing this huge measure, lets first draw the positions of the Earth and Venus around the Sun: